wouterbulten/api-sdk/docs/js/html-structure.md

-> Make sure to read the [Setting Up](loading-product.md) guide first before you follow the guide below.
+---
+layout: default
+title: JS SDK - HTML structure
+---

 # HTML structure

+> Make sure to read the [Setting Up](loading-product) guide first before you follow the guide below.

 There are a few requirements to your HTML before you can load products (instruments and reports).
 The most basic setup contains three div elements: